menu

 Shortcomings of the C4 Model

-The C4 Model is fairly well established, but it does have some shortcomings:
+The C4 Model is pretty well established, but it does have some shortcomings:

 One of C4’s goals is to create a “ubiquitous language” to describe software systems.
 Diagram authors are tasked with mapping all of their resources to one of four levels of abstraction (Context, Container, Component, Code), and then use them in a handful of (also prescribed) diagram types.
-The thinking is that there is long-term benefit to the industry by using a common language for abstraction in software diagramming.
+The thinking is that the industry gains long-term benefits by using a common language for abstraction in software diagramming.

 The problem is that systems today have many different kinds of things.
-Servers, databases, virtualized containers, APIs, pipelines, repositories, packages, libraries, and (many, many) cloud resources are all real, concrete things that provide real value.
-Forcing them into one of C4’s four levels of abstraction doesn’t really accomplish much.
-A database is a database; debating whether it is also a Container or a Component just isn’t worthwhile.
+Servers, databases, virtualized containers, APIs, pipelines, repositories, packages, libraries, and (many, many) cloud resources are all concrete things that provide real value.
+Forcing them into one of C4’s four levels of abstraction doesn’t accomplish much.
+A database instance is a database instance; debating whether it is also a Container or a Component just isn’t worthwhile.
 Diagram authors and viewers are better off seeing these resources for what they actually are.

-Further, when abstraction is called for, using domain-specific abstractions makes more sense than using arbitrary ones.
-Diagram authors benefit from thinking about each system on its own terms (and in its own terms).
-Diagram viewers do, too.
+Further, when abstraction is required, domain-specific abstractions make more sense than arbitrary ones.
+Diagram authors benefit from thinking about each system on its own terms (and in its own terms), and diagram viewers do, too.

 Abstraction blindness